EngineerBetter/engineerbetter-hugo/content/blog/profiling-distributed-systems.md

 }
 ```

 With this in mind we took a look at the credhub-cli and found that it was falling into this trap.
 We [raised a PR][8] to fix it.

+## A Dramatic Improvement

 Once our fix was merged we patched our test Concourse again, collected a new profile, and generated the following flame graph:

 <embed style="width: 100%" src="/img/blog/profiling/after_keepalive.svg" type="image/svg+xml" />